 #3 Strong regional identity

 Half of the Italian regions speak a dialect that someone who only knows standard Italian wouldn’t understand!
-Every region also boasts of different traditions when it comes to cooking styles and local festivals.
+Every region also boasts of different traditions regarding cooking styles and local festivals.

-Ultimately, regional diversity makes the macro Italian culture so rich and exciting, a continuous source of discoveries for both foreign and local travelers.
+Ultimately, regional diversity makes the macro Italian culture rich and exciting, a continuous source of discoveries for foreign and local travelers.

 #4 The Roman Empire